 When your child is ready for a post-secondary education, there are two payout options to choose from: a self-determined option and a scholarship option.
 The self-determined option is typically best for students pursuing programs of study under two years.
 The minimum requirement in Canada to receive an Educational Assistance Payment (EAP) is a three week program of study.

 The second payout option, the scholarship option, provides three payment options and is typically best for students pursuing a program of study of two, three or four years.
 It has the same minimum requirement to receive an EAP (a three week program of study).

-Heres a great video that explains the Heritage RESP maturity process and the options available.
+Heres a great video that explains the Heritage Plan maturity process and the options available.

 The Bottom Line

 By consolidating all your RESP investments with one company, it makes life a lot easier.
 By investing in a low-fee portfolio, your child will be more likely to have enough money to cover his or her education costs when it’s time to attend college or university.
 Plus, you’ll have the peace of mind of only having one investment statement to look at instead of five.

 Here is an excellent RESP resource guide to provide you with up-to-date information on how you can save for your child’s post-secondary education and leverage the government grants available to you (should you meet the appropriate criteria).